 BPO: a major sector in the Philippines

 In the last 10 years, Business Process Outsourcing became a major source of foreign exchange in the Philippines, with more than 15 billion USD in revenues, and creating about 1 million jobs, thanks to a cheap workforce that can speak English well.
 BPO has developed so well that it has become a driver for the entire economy and business in the Philippines.

-The Philippines are still a developing country with major problems of infrastructure, legal restrictions for foreign business, corruption, heavy traffic jam, but the current positive reforms bring it to a good place for the future, as highlighted in this CNBC video.
+The Philippines is still a developing country with major problems of infrastructure, legal restrictions for foreign business, corruption, heavy traffic jam, but the current positive reforms bring it to a good place for the future, as highlighted in this CNBC video.

 How Business Process Outsourcing works in the Philippines